 Step 1: Answer “Come to Canada” Questionnaire

-First you must determine your eligibility by using the online tool, Come to Canada, to see if you meet the criteria in order to participate in International Experience Canada 2018 (IEC).
+First, you must determine your eligibility by using the online tool, Come to Canada, to see if you meet the criteria in order to participate in International Experience Canada (IEC).
 When you get to the end of the questionnaire you will receive a “personal reference code”.

 Step 2: Create your My CIC Account

-If you are eligibile, you would have received the “personal reference code” after the questionnaire.
+If you are eligible, you would have received the “personal reference code” after the questionnaire.
 You will put your code into the IEC online profile.
 There is no fee queried at this step.

 Step 3: Create and Complete your IEC Pool Profile

-There is four sections of the IEC profile: Personal details of applicant, contact information, work & education details, and application details.
+There are four sections of the IEC profile: Personal details of the applicant, contact information, work & education details, and application details.
 Once all four sections are completed you will continue and electronically sign and submit your IEC profile.